Alaska Cruise

 • Bear spray: prohibited by airlines and cruise lines

-• Umbrella: your rain jacket will serve you better
+• Umbrella: your rain jacket will handle it better